Wa-wa-wa-wa walking . . .

 The onlookers break into a sustained cheer.
 Heinz grabs up the hamper and makes for the stair.

-Dee raises his arms, a signal for silence.
+Dee raises his arms, a plea for silence.
 “My friends!
 My apologies.
 I’ve had a bit to drink.
 Thank you for putting up with me.”
 His face falls.
-He clutches his middle and projectile purges wine – he hasn’t much of the dinner in his belly – across his trestle-board, onto the table beyond.
+He clutches his middl, leans forward, and projectile purges wine – he hasn’t much of the dinner in his belly – across his trestle-board, onto the table beyond.
 “Woman!
 Your best brandy for those I’ve insulted with my unfortunate emission,” he screams as he flees, mortified.

-Every locale had its visiting salesmen, itinerant teeth-pullers, and the like.
+Every locale has its visiting salesmen, itinerant teeth-pullers, and the like.
 The room is full of such.

 “Royal Astrologer?”
 A peddler dealing in notions – ribbons, laces, buttons, thread – is unimpressed.
 “Dresses worse n’ me.”